Continuation of Indigenous specific Third Action Plan projects

 What are we doing?

-Under the Fourth Action Plan, the Commonwealth will continue and expand Indigenous-led solutions funded under the Third Action Plan to keep Aboriginal and Torres Strait Islander women and their children safe from violence.
+Under the Fourth Action Plan, the Commonwealth has continued to fund Indigenous-led solutions funded under the Third Action Plan to keep Aboriginal and Torres Strait Islander women and their children safe from violence.
 Projects include:

 - trauma-informed therapeutic services for Indigenous children affected by family violence to break the cycle of intergenerational violence